KKaiyuan/sleepEarly7z.github.io/index.md

 ![hw9_result1](assets/image/hw9_result1.png)

-We can see feature **X3** on the bar plot ranked first.
+We can see the feature **X3** on the bar plot ranked first.
 Which means it will have a greater impact on predicting `reviews_per_month`.

-But, how do we know if **X3** is positively or negatively correlated with the target?
+However, how do we know if **X3** is positively or negatively correlated with the target?
 We can look at the SHAP force plot below:

 ![hw9_result2](assets/image/hw9_result2.png)

-The SHAP force plot shows how the features contribute to the model's prediction.
+The SHAP force plot shows how the features contribute to the model's predictions.
 Each part represents a feature.
-The position on the axis shows whether the feature increased (red) or decreased (blue) the prediction.
+The position on the axis shows whether the feature increases (red) or decreases (blue) the prediction.

 Here we have a base value of 1.09.
-Anything above the base value will increase the prediction and anything below the base value will decrease the prediction. **X3 = -0.8562 is pushing the prediction towards higher score. x1 = -0.19 is pushing the model towards lower score.**
+Anything above the base value will increase the prediction and anything below the base value will decrease the prediction. **X3 = -0.8562 is pushing the prediction towards a higher score. x1 = -0.19 is pushing the model towards a lower score.**

 # Why our results might be incorrect